neverlose-lv/rss_feed/README.md

 It is related to to symfony Password Encoder, which was changed to `bcrypt` from `auto`.
 It was changed because on my local environment occurs a Segmentation Fault 11, which can be fixed, by installing another version of PHP, what I'm not going to do right now...

-Try to deploy on another server

-Write info about how to setup this application in this file

-Commit and push this work to github